 And that’s exactly what I’m going to cover in this post

 Flow states have triggers—i.e., pre-conditions that lead to more flow.
 There are 15 in total and they fall into four categories–psychological, environmental, social, and creative.
 We’ll go into greater detail below, but there are two things to know right off the bat.

 First, flow follows focus.
 It is a state of total absorption.
 Thus, all 15 of these flow triggers are ways of heightening and tightening attention.

-Second, the reason today’s action and adventure sports athletes are getting into flow so successfully is because they’ve built their lives around the state.
+Second, the reason today’s action and adventure sports athletes are getting into the flow so successfully is that they’ve built their lives around the state.
 They’ve packed their lives with all 15 of these triggers.

 Environmental triggers—a.k.a. “external triggers” are qualities in the environment that drive people deeper into the zone.

 High consequences are the first trigger.
 When there’s danger lurking in the environment, we don’t need to concentrate extra hard to drive focus, the elevated risk levels do the job for us.
 Since survival is fundamental to any organism, our brain’s first priority is to scour all incoming information for any sign of a threat and focus intently upon it.